 | Ad revenue decline since 2022 | ~55% | Statista |

-X is becoming a views platform, not an engagement platform.
-Impressions are up 50% year-over-year.
-Likes are down 62%.
-More eyeballs, less interaction per eyeball.
-For creators who need engagement and conversion, this is a critical distinction.
-For creators building thought leadership where visibility matters more than clicks, the increased reach is actually useful.
-Know which category you are in before you invest heavily here.
+X is becoming a views platform, not an engagement one.
+Impressions are up 50% year-over-year while likes are down 62%: more eyeballs, less interaction per eyeball.
+If you need engagement and conversion, that hurts.
+If you are building thought leadership where visibility beats clicks, the extra reach helps.
+Know which camp you are in before you invest heavily here.

 YouTube